arizakevin/Enhanced-component-with-modal/README.md

 ### Requirements:

-**CustomButtom** needs to receive the "visible" boolean prop to work.
+**CustomButtom** needs to receive the "visible" boolean prop and the "callback" function to work.

     // CustomButton.js
     // You can change the style of the CustomButtom to fit the requirements of your UI.